 The Great Saltair – An Alternative ‘Salt’ Photography Location

-For some visitors, the more than 3-hour round trip from Salt Lake City to the Bonneville Salt Flats is just too far away.
+For some visitors, the +3-hour, round-trip drive from Salt Lake City to the Bonneville Salt Flats is just too far away.
 An alternative place to take ‘salt’ photos is located near “The Great Saltair”.
 This music hall and amphitheater is located an easy 20 minutes from downtown Salt Lake City.
 Park in the parking lot and walk behind the hall to find a large area of salt/sand mix.
 This location lacks the unique salt crust texture of Bonneville, but it still provides some beautiful white landscape compositions, including amazing sunsets over Great Salt Lake.

 Salt Lake City in One Day

-Be sure to check out our post, One Day in Salt Lake City.
+Be sure to check out our article, One Day in Salt Lake City.
 We provide the perfect guide to explore downtown Salt Lake City’s outstanding architecture and its beautiful parks.

 Interested in more Itineraries?
 Sign up here.